lfzawacki/musical-artifacts/README.md

 ## Registering a new resource

+Read more on the [Creating a new artifact](https://github.com/lfzawacki/musical-artifacts/wiki/Creating-a-new-artifact) wiki page.

-Resources can be registered in the new artifact page in '/artifacts/new'
+Resources can be registered in the new artifact page in '/artifacts/new' and currently need to be approved by an admin before they appear on the index.

 ## API Access